Charanpreetsingh1419/Induction-Program-Report/README.md

 ---

+## Day 5 (05 August 2025)

+Today at GNDEC, we gathered in the auditorium for an informative and engaging session on **Millets – The Super Food**.
+The speaker explained how millets are not only rich in nutrients like fiber, iron, and calcium but also environmentally friendly due to their low water requirements.
+We learned about their role in maintaining health, supporting sustainable agriculture, and why they are being promoted globally as a smart food choice.
+It was eye-opening to see how traditional grains can contribute to modern health and wellness.

+---

 ##  Remarks About the Induction Program

 The welcome at GNDEC and the Induction Program as a whole were extremely valuable.
 It gave me a taste of college life and helped me understand how to take advantage of everything the campus has to offer.
 I learned about the college's vision, its achievements, and the support system available to students.